 Inflation Rate in Armenia averaged 554.86 percent from 1993 until 2021, reaching an all time high of 22887.40 percent in June of 1994 and a record low of -5.52 percent in March of 1999.
 This page provides the latest reported value for - Armenia Inflation Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Armenia Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2021.

-Inflation Rate in Armenia is expected to be 2.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Armenia to stand at 2.50 in 12 months time.
-In the long-term, the Armenia Inflation Rate is projected to trend around 3.50 percent in 2020, according to our econometric models.
+Inflation Rate in Armenia is expected to be 10.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Armenia Inflation Rate is projected to trend around 3.50 percent in 2022 and 3.60 percent in 2023, according to our econometric models.